~a 1 (i·)a verb, intransitive

 Ngiro i-aka.
 The wind is (blowing) strong.

 Nanana i-aka tamwase.
-Today (the wind) it’s blowing very hard.
+Today it’s blowing very hard.

 Ngiro Tokolau i-aka i-ka tev' tawo ne.
 The Tokolau wind blows from the west.